creisch/creisch.github.io/index.md

 excerpt: "Home"
 ---

-I am a postdoctoral researcher at TU Braunschweig, interested in mathematical modeling and differential equations. <br>
+I am a postdoctoral researcher, interested in mathematical modeling and differential equations. <br>
+In February 2025, I joined the group of Ansgar Jüngel at TU Wien for a postdoctoral time.
-Currently, I hold a COLIBRI research professorship at the University of Graz.
+Before, I hold a COLIBRI research professorship at the University of Graz.
+I am affiliated with TU Braunschweig, where I am having a postdoctoral position, currently on leave.